 Somersby Park 2010 Limited Partnership (Somersby) owns vacant real estate in the United States.
-There were no sales during the three months ended March 31, 2019 or during the year ended December 31, 2018.
+There were no sales during the three months ended March 31, 2020.

 8. FAIR VALUE MEASUREMENTS

 The following table presents the Company's financial assets as categorized on the statement of financial position measured at fair value and classified into levels of the fair value hierarchy: